telerik/kendo-themes/packages/default/docs/customization-tabstrip.md

 ---
 title: Customizing Tabstrip
-description: "Refer to the list of the Kendo UI Material theme variables available for customization."
+description: "Refer to the list of the Kendo UI Default theme variables available for customization."
-slug: variables_kendothemematerial_tabstrip
+slug: variables_kendothemedefault_tabstrip
 position: 9
 ---